whosonfirst/whosonfirst-www-api/docs/methods.md

 ##### Notes

 * This API method uses [mixed](pagination.md#mixed) or [next-query](pagination.md#next-query) pagination.
 Please consult the [pagination documentation](pagination.md) for details.
+* Please note that this method _is not a geocoder_.
+We already have one of those [and you should use that](https://mapzen.com/documentation/search/) instead if geocoding a string is what you're after.

 ##### Example